magento/knowledge-base/src/troubleshooting/general/security-scan-tool-troubleshooting-guide.md

 ### Cause

-Cloud Instance metadata is gathered only for `active` and `live` Cloud Projects and is NOT a real-time process.
+Cloud instance metadata is gathered only for `active` and `live` Cloud Projects and is NOT a real-time process.

 The statistics collection script is run once a day, then Security Tool has to pick up the new data later.